 Harinder Veriah Trust provides financial and educational assistance for poor children to progress through Assunta Primary School and Assunta Secondary School in order to give them a decent chance in life.
 Both are all-girl schools.

-Professional tutors are recruited, who can offer specialist sessions on four subjects – English, Maths and either two science subjects or two humanities subjects.
-These sessions will be provided on the school site to all 8 girls for 1.5 hours per subject per week.
+Professional tutors were recruited, who can offer specialist sessions on four subjects – English, Maths and either two science subjects or two humanities subjects.
+These sessions were provided on the school site to all 20 girls for 1.5 hours per subject per week.
+History was added during the year to the core subjects taught.